HVAC Maintenance 101

 (1x / month)

-Clean debris around unit and ensure a minimum 2ft. clearance from surrounding foliage.
-Maintain a distance from the house to the condenser recommended by your systems manufacturer.
+Clean debris around the unit and ensure a minimum 2ft. clearance from surrounding foliage.
+Maintain a distance from the house to the condenser recommended by the manufacturer of your system.
 Failure to maintain good airflow around and through your condenser can lead to overheating and possible compressor failure.